HappyPathway/terraform-tfe-team/README.md

 | <a name="output_team_id"></a> [team\_id](#output\_team\_id) | The ID of the created team |
 | <a name="output_workspaces"></a> [workspaces](#output\_workspaces) | Output block to output the fetched workspaces |
 <!-- END_TF_DOCS -->

+## Examples

+This repository contains example configurations to help you understand how to use this module.
+You can find these examples in the `examples` directory.

+### Basic Usage

+The `examples/basic_usage` directory contains a basic example configuration for using the module.
+It provides a simple example of creating a team and assigning workspaces.

+### Advanced Usage

+The `examples/advanced_usage` directory contains an advanced example configuration for using the module.
+It provides an example of managing team access to TFE projects and workspaces.